chenglou/node-huxley/README.md

 ### But I like writing front-end unit tests the traditional way!

 Woah, really? =) Hop on to the next era of unit testing or we might leave without you!

+### I'm on Windows and ______

+Make sure that:

+- Java is installed and in your environment path.
+- Same for Firefox, or whatever browser you want Huxley to open to (coming soon!).
+- If the enter key doesn't register while recording, try typing anything (beside `q`) before pressing enter.